monzilur/cochlear_models/README.md

 cochleagrams can used as inputs for encoding models of the auditory system.
 #
-All functions that produce cochleagram start with 'cochleagram_'
+All functions that produce cochleagram start with 'cochleagram_'.
+The script file example_codes.m shows how to create both single fiber type cochleagrams and multi-fiber type cochleagrams.
 #
 Each folder contains various dependencies of the models.
 #